ForAllSecure/mapi-examples/plugins/README.md

 ### [python-classify-plugin](python-classify-plugin)

-This example implements the classify plugin by parsing the body for grpc-statuses and using them to create HTTP reponses.
+This example implements the classify plugin by parsing the body for grpc-statuses and using them to create HTTP responses.